-Home renovations often centre on upgrading the kitchen cabinets or selecting a new paint colour for the bedroom, but as long as you are at it, a well-thought-out redesign might also include modifications to help you stay in your home as you grow older.
+Home renovations often centre on upgrading the bathroom cabinets, selecting a new paint colour for the bedroom or visiting kitchen showrooms in Melbourne for those looking to do a complete remodel.
+But as long as you are at it, a well-thought-out redesign might also include modifications to help you stay in your home as you grow older.

 These alterations can start with simple things, like installing a grab bar in the bathroom or replacing doorknobs with lever handles.
 But if your budget allows for an entire kitchen or bathroom overhaul, it’s best to think about how you physically may change in the years to come and plan accordingly.

 These renovations are all about maintaining independence, so if you have back pain now, then it’s smart to think about getting pull-out shelves to minimize bending.

 Something as simple and cost-effective as installing a grab bar can prevent debilitating falls and literally save lives.

 Surveys show that 85 percent of older Australians want to stay in their current homen rather than move elsewhere.

 Opt for mechanisms that are easier to operate when mobility is impaired.
 For example, choose door levers over doorknobs.
 Light switches with a rocker panel are preferable to a toggle switch.
 Awning-type window units are the easiest to open and close.

 Consider how technology-powered devices can facilitate aging in place.
 Mechanisms like front door locks, lighting, or thermostats that you can control with a smartphone can be easier to operate in advanced age.
 Though when exploring these options, consider maintenance requirements, the risks associated with malfunctions, and whether they can be operated on a device with a larger screen, like a tablet.
 Icons can be difficult for the visually impaired to navigate on a smartphone screen.